Want to learn new ways to make extra money?

 Before you do that, you need to verify that there’s no more activity or transactions you forgot.
-If you can keep your old account open for three months, that should ensure you didn’t forget any quarterly payments.
+If you can keep your old checking or savings account open for three months, that should ensure you didn’t forget any quarterly payments.
 Keep a few hundred dollars in it to cover the unexpected.

 How To Close A Bank Account

 Once you’re ready to move everything fully over to your new bank, it’s time to close the account.
 Contact your bank and ask how to shut down the account for good.
 Request a letter from the bank showing that your account has been closed and all requirements have been met.

 Then withdraw any remaining money.
 You can either do this in cash if the amount is small or by requesting a cashier’s check.
 If both banks use Zelle, take advantage of it since this is often the fastest way to move money for free.
 Don’t write yourself a check since you run the risk of your bank not processing the check before closing the account.